 After all, when it comes down to it, getting the right mix of overhead, task, and accent lighting is just as crucial as selecting a fixture that suits your style.

 Generally the main source of light in a space, the overhead light fixture will cast the widest amount of light in a room, making both the size of the fixtures and the room important.
 Ceiling mounted flushmount, semi-flushmount and chandeliers are all great options, and can be used from bedrooms to the dining room.
 When shopping for ceiling mounted fixtures, don’t forget to think about the placement in a room to ensure enough clearance under the light to safely move around it.

-Task.
 These lights are the workhorse of the kitchen and bathroom.
 Designed to provide concentrated illumination, task lights are very important for detail-oriented work like meal prep.
-Used in combination with overhead lighting, pendant lights over countertops and vanity lights over the mirror are the perfect choice to add extra brightness to the room.
+Layer task lighting with overhead fixtures.
+Pendant lights over kitchen islands and vanity lights over the bathroom mirror are the perfect choice to add extra brightness to the room.